Have you ever had an FSAVC with Britannia Life?

 Britannia Life mis-sold FSAVC with various different Aspects:

-- Britannia Life may not have made their consumers aware that their FSAVC will not be contributed by their employer.
+- Britannia Life may not have made their customers aware that their FSAVC will not be contributed by their employer.

-- Britannia Life may not have made their consumers aware that they would be choosing the funds for the FSAVC.
+- Britannia Life may not have made their customers aware that they would be choosing the funds for the FSAVC.

 - Britannia Life may not have made their consumers aware about the chance of purchasing "Added Years".

-- Britannia Life may not have made their consumers aware that any fees & charges that their FSAVC incurred.
+- Britannia Life may not have made their customers aware that any fees & charges that their FSAVC incurred.

 Have Britannia Life mis-sold you your FSAVC?